willchristophersander/SpeechEmotionCS3540/models/CRNN_Model/README.md

 - Model files (`.pth`) are saved in the `models/` directory
 - Best models are also stored in `CRNN_Model/` directory
+- **Training scripts** for both 4-class and 6-class models are included in this folder
 - Results and outputs are saved in the `results/` directory
 - Visualizations are saved in the `visualizations/` directory
 - Feature files are stored in the `features/` directory